SasaKaranovic/hd44780-clock/README.md

 -- Images of the finished product, this is how it looks when it's done and fired up!

-What does this project have that others dont?
+What does this project have that others don't?
 --------------
 Well, most likely nothing.
 I bet all of you have seen LCD displays, RTCs and etc used in many many projects before.
 So this project isn't special in any way.
-I made it public so anyone who wants to make this clock or project similair to this one, doesn't have to start from scratch, you can use my project and edit it to suit your needs.
+I made it public so anyone who wants to make this clock or project similar to this one, doesn't have to start from scratch, you can use my project and edit it to suit your needs.
 Also as a community we can make it better for all of us.

 Features
 --------------